PingViivi/Fullstackopen-part3/README.md

-Backend can be found here:
+Application can be found here: https://phonebookapp-82qu.onrender.com/
-https://phonebookapp-82qu.onrender.com/

 Start app by running: